-Though often overlooked or put off in favor of more immediate concerns, a comprehensive estate plan can resolve a number of legal questions that arise whenever anyone dies:
+Though often overlooked or put off in favor of more immediate concerns, a comprehensive estate plan can resolve questions that arise whenever anyone dies:

 Regardless of your age, or the size and complexity of your estate, an estate plan can accomplish the following: